 What is sulphur dioxide?

 Sulphur dioxide is a highly reactive, colourless gas.
 It has an odour similar to the smell of a struck match.
-When it is released, sulphur dioxide can react with other pollutants in the air to form fine particulate matter.
-Particulate matter refers to small solid or liquid particles floating in the air.
+When it is released, sulphur dioxide can react with other pollutants in the air to form fine particulate matter which are small solid or liquid particles suspended in air.
 For more information on particulate matter, see HealthLinkBC File #65e Particulate Matter and Outdoor Air Pollution.

 What are the sources of sulphur dioxide in outside air?

 In B.C., several industrial sources contribute to sulphur dioxide emissions in the air.
-These include:
+The main sources are:

 - oil and gas industry;